-TikToks, Reels and Facebook viral cooking videos featuring inedible food fails are a hot trend that everyone loves to hate.
+TikToks, Reels and Facebook viral cooking videos featuring nasty food fails are a hot trend that everyone loves to hate.
 Enjoy them for what they are: idiotic fun!

 Spend any time on social media, and you’ll surely see nasty food videos turn up in your feed.
 Like one that recently made the rounds with the title “I learned this pasta trick in Italy.”